openlibhums/memory-alpha/content/pages/support/guides/workflow-editor-review.md

   ![" "](../images/workflow/editor-share-review.png)
   ![" "](../images/workflow/editor-share-review-individual.png)

-- ‘In bulk’ when making a decision, after clicking on **Make a decision** (for more information, see Decision helper <!-- missing hyperlink -->).
+- 'In bulk' when making a decision, after clicking on **Make a decision** (for more information, see Decision helper <!-- missing hyperlink -->).
 First, you will see all completed reviews in a column with a toggle detailing whether the review is visible to the author.

   ![" "](../images/workflow/editor-share-review-bulk.png)